ANRED logo: anorexia nervosa, bulimia, binge eating disorder: information and resources

 • Background and practical tips on how to proceed

-• The coach's place on the treatment team
+• Coaches and trainers should be included on the treatment team